|

 ONCILLA/MARGAY HYBRIDS

-In the 1950s or 1960s there were attempts to cross-breed the Little Spotted Cat (F tigrina, also called the Oncilla) with the Margay (F wiedi) by Dutch cat specialist Mme Falken-Rohrle.
-Mme Falken-Rohrle.
+In the 1950s or 1960s there were attempts to cross-breed the Little Spotted Cat (F tigrina, also called the Oncilla) with the Margay (F wiedi) by Dutch cat specialist Mme Falkena-Rohrle.
+Mme Falkena-Rohrle.
 She kept the cats alongside her Abyssinian breeding cats and succeeded in breeding domestc x Oncilla hybrids using a domestic Abyssinian male and a female Oncilla.
-There seem to be no records as to whether she also succeeded in breeding Oncilla x Margay hybrids.
+Before he was crossed to an Abyssinian female, her Oncilla male x Margay female produced some beautiful hybrid kittens according to the one report I could find.

 A paper published in 2006 suggested that Oncillas and Geoffroy's Cats may hybridise in parts of southern Brazil where their territories overlap.
 The paper contained 3 photos: one of an oncilla, one of a Geoffroy's Cat and one of a possible hybrid.
 Eizirik and colleagues characterised the geographic distribution of these two closely related felids in southern Brazil, where their ranges met.
 Individuals with atypical coat color patterns which appeared to be mixtures of characteristics of the two different species were observed in overlap region.
 This suggested to the researchers that hybridization may occur in the contact zone.
 Since these cats are somewhat variable in colour, hybrids annot be confirmed on visual appearance alone.